Cannibal Holocaust

 Cannibal Holocaust achieved notoriety as its graphic violence aroused a great deal of controversy.
-After its premiere in Italy, it was ordered to be seized by a local magistrate, and Deodato was arrested on obscenity charges.
-He was later charged with multiple counts of murder due to rumors that claimed several actors were killed on camera.
-Although Deodato was cleared of these charges, the film was banned in Italy, Australia, and several other countries due to its graphic content, including sexual assault and genuine violence toward animals.
+After its premiere in Italy, it was ordered to be seized by a local magistrate.
+Deodato, screenwriter Gianfranco Clerici, and producers Francesco Palaggi, Alda Pia, and Franco Di Nunzio were convicted of obscenity.
+The film was released from seizure in 1982.
+It was banned in the United Kingdom, Australia, South Africa and several other countries due to its graphic content, including sexual assault and genuine violence toward animals.
 Although some nations have since revoked the ban, it is still upheld in several countries.
 Critical reception of the film is mixed, although it has received a cult following.
-The film's plot and violence have been noted as subtextual commentary on ethics in journalism, exploitation of South American countries, and the difference between Western and non-Western countries, yet these interpretations have also been met with criticism, with any perceived subtext deemed hypocritical or insincere due to the film's presentation.
-Many sequels were filmed, but none of them by the original crew or backers.
+The film's plot and violence have been noted as commentary on journalism ethics, exploitation of South American countries, and the difference between Western and non-Western cultures, yet these interpretations have also been met with criticism, with any perceived subtext deemed hypocritical or insincere due to the film's presentation.

 Plot

-An American film crew disappear in the Amazon rainforest while filming a documentary about indigenous cannibal tribes.
-The team consists of Alan Yates, the director; Faye Daniels, script writer; and two cameramen, Jack Anders and Mark Tomaso.
-Harold Monroe, an anthropologist at New York University, agrees to lead a rescue mission in hopes of finding the missing filmmakers.
-In anticipation of his arrival, military personnel stationed in the rainforest conduct a raid on the local Yacumo tribe and take a young male hostage in order to negotiate with the natives.
-Monroe flies in via floatplane and is introduced to his guides, Chaco and his assistant, Miguel.
+In 1979, an American film crew - director Alan Yates, scriptwriter Faye Daniels, cameramen Jack Anders and Mark Tomaso, and native guide Felipe - disappears in the Amazon rainforest while filming The Green Inferno, a documentary about indigenous cannibal tribes.

+Harold Monroe, an anthropologist at New York University, agrees to lead a rescue mission for the missing filmmakers.
+Before his arrival, military personnel stationed in the rainforest conduct a raid on the local Yacumo tribe and take a young man hostage to negotiate with the natives.
+Monroe flies in via floatplane and meets his guides Chaco and Miguel.

-After several days of trekking through the jungle, the rescue team encounters the Yacumo.
-They arrange the release of their hostage in exchange for being taken to the Yacumo village.
-Once there, the group is initially greeted with hostility and learns that the filmmakers caused great unrest among the people.
-The next day, Monroe and his guides head deeper into the rainforest to locate two warring cannibal tribes, the Ya̧nomamö and the Shamatari.
-They encounter a group of Shamatari warriors and follow them to a riverbank, where Monroe's team saves a smaller group of Ya̧nomamö from death.
-The Ya̧nomamö invite the team back to their village in gratitude, but they are still suspicious of the foreigners.
-To gain their trust, Monroe bathes naked in a river, where he is joined by a group of Ya̧nomamö women.
-The women lead Monroe from the river to a shrine, where he discovers the skeletal remains of the filmmakers with their film reels nearby.
-Shocked by what he sees, he confronts the Ya̧nomamö in the village, during which time he plays music from a tape recorder.
-The intrigued natives agree to trade it for the filmmakers' surviving reels of film.
+While trekking through the jungle, they find Felipe's skeleton and Chaco force-feeds the hostage cocaine to keep him pliable.
+They secretly watch a native man murder a woman as punishment for adultery; Chaco forbids Monroe to intervene.
+The rescue team follows the man to a group of Yacumo and promises to release their hostage in exchange for being taken to the Yacumo village.
+Once there, the group is greeted with hostility and learns that the filmmakers caused great unrest among the people.

+The next day, Monroe and his guides head deeper into the rainforest to locate two warring endocannibal tribes, the Ya̧nomamö and the Shamatari.
+They follow a group of Shamatari warriors to a riverbank, where Monroe's team saves a smaller group of Ya̧nomamö from death.
+The Ya̧nomamö invite the team back to their village in gratitude, but are still suspicious of the foreigners.
+Monroe bathes naked in a river to gain their trust, where a group of Ya̧nomamö women joins him.
+The women lead Monroe from the river to a shrine, where he discovers the skeletal remains of the filmmakers and their film reels.
+He later plays music from a tape recorder for the Ya̧nomamö in the village, hoping they will trade it for the film reels; the intrigued natives agree.